Excel Slicer was first introduced in Pivot Tables in Excel 2010 for Windows and Excel 2016 for Mac.

 BONUS: Free Excel Pivot Table Webinar Training!

-Slicers in Excel are visual filters or interactive buttons that allow you to see what items have been chosen within a Pivot Table.
+Excel Slicer is visual filter or interactive button that allow you to see what items have been chosen within a Pivot Table.

 They are a new feature from Excel 2010 onward and Mac for Excel 2016 and a must for anyone wanting to wow their boss by adding interactivity in their reports!
-I show you how to insert a Pivot Table Slicer below:
+I show you How to Use Slicer in Excel below:

 STEP 1: Select your Pivot Table by clicking anywhere inside it.